Whale of a Show

 Join us for a guaranteed good time as we watch and celebrate the talent of our island youth!
 Directed by Didier Gincig, this annual event is an opportunity to relax among friends and neighbors while enjoying acts of song, dancing, skits, and musicianship.
 Family acts are included in this event as well.

 All ticket proceeds benefit Orcas Center’s youth programs.
-You can read our press release about this year’s Whale of a Show, below:

 Whale of a Show – A Tradition of Talent and “Triumphant Joy”

-Just before 6:30pm on October 4th and 5th, there will be a flurry of activity behind the thick red velvet curtain on Center Stage at Orcas Center.
+This October, there will be a flurry of activity behind the thick red velvet curtain on Center Stage at Orcas Center.
 Children will be tuning their instruments, doing last-minute rehearsals of choreography, warming their vocal chords, and calming their nerves.
 Many hours of practice go into the performances during Whale of a Show, the island’s celebration of youth talent on Orcas.

 “Backstage can be quite interesting,” muses organizer Didier Gincig, “We honor the children’s emotions and discuss what they’re feeling – especially around nervousness and excitement.
 It’s been a wonderful process to see the transformation over the years.
 How a nervous child just a few years ago, now takes the role of mentor to those experiencing their first time on stage.”